What are Keywords?

 Keyword Tool helps you enroll in Google Suggest for keyword research.
 It extracts Google keyword suggestions and presents it to you in an easy-to-understand interface.

-To generate long-tail keyword suggestions, Keyword Tool appends and prepends the search term which you specify with different letters and numbers, places it into Google search box and pulls out keyword suggestions.
+To generate long-tail keyword suggestions, Keyword Tool appends, and prepends the search term which you specify with different letters and numbers, places it into the Google search box, and pulls out keyword suggestions.
 The best part, all of it happens in a split of a second!

 Using Keyword Tool, you can choose a specific Google one out of 83 languages and domain out of 192 supported domains that will be used to produce keyword suggestions.

 The free version of the Keyword Tool can generate up to 750 keywords from Google autocomplete in seconds.

 The advanced version of Keyword Tool, Keyword Tool Pro, provides on average two times more keywords in comparison to the free version and offers a handful of other useful features.
 You can find more information about Keyword Tool Pro and subscribe to this page.

 You can quickly find and analyze thousands of relevant long-tail keywords with a paid or free version of Keyword Tool and use them for content creation, search engine optimization, pay-per-click advertising, or other digital marketing activities.